-Payments made to non-residents by Australian resident companies for the lease of eligible vessels on a bareboat basis are exempt from royalty withholding tax.
-This aims to reduce the costs for Australian shipping companies of securing foreign vessels on a bareboat basis, which is expected to increase the ability of Australian operators to crew those vessels with Australian workers.
+Payments made to non-residents by Australian resident companies for the lease of eligible vessels on a bareboat basis (vessel leased without a crew) are exempt from royalty withholding tax.
+This aims to reduce the costs for Australian shipping companies when leasing foreign vessels on a bareboat basis, which is expected to increase the ability of Australian operators to crew those vessels with Australian workers.

 The exemption from royalty withholding tax will only apply if the following criteria are fulfilled:

-- Under the lease, the lessee has whole possession and control of the vessel, including the right to appoint the master and crew of the ship (i.e. the vessel must be leased on a bareboat basis); and
+- under the lease, the lessee has whole possession and control of the vessel, including the right to appoint the master and crew of the ship (i.e. the vessel must be leased on a bareboat basis)

 Lease payments that fulfil these criteria will not be subject to withholding tax.
 Consequentially, there will also be no obligation on the Australian payer of the royalty to withhold any royalty withholding tax on these payments.